OrvilleChomer/OpenFP/README.md

 It is written in **Node.js** using Google's *Puppeteer*.

-### Features that I still want to add to this script:
+### Features that I still want to add to this script to collect some historical information:

 - Collect yearly tax billed amounts & tax history
 - Collect yearly exemption information (seems to be just if there is an exemption or not)